 Is it harder to connect with an online psychologist?

-It really depends on the individual.
+It really depends on the individual whether it’s harder to connect with an online psychologist.
 Some people may have difficulty forming a relationship with their psychologist through a screen.
 Non-verbal cues can be harder to pick up on, and technical issues might occasionally disrupt communication (though there are ways to work around this).
 Maintaining privacy can also sometimes be challenging if you’re in a shared space, which can impact how open you can be with your psychologist.

 However, other people find that speaking via a computer screen actually makes them feel more comfortable.
 Or they simply feel more relaxed in their own space, which helps them engage in therapy more readily.